input-output-hk/plutus-use-cases/eleks/nft/README.md

 # NFT Marketplace.

 The main idea of this prototype is to demonstrate the possibility of the business use case for NFT Marketplace, implemented with Plutus smart-contract language on the Cardano blockchain.
-On the high level DApp consists of the Plutus part which is implemented business logic and store metadata of the marketplace through the smart-contracts(onchain/offchain) and client UI part which is provide ability for user to interact with smart-contracts to mint, sell, buy and transfer NTFs.
+On the high level, the DApp consists of the following components:​
+- the Plutus part with implemented business logic and the marketplace metadata storage based on onchain/offchain smart contracts, and
+- the client Web UI part that allows users to interact with smart contracts to mint, sell, buy and transfer NTFs.

 ## Core functionality
 1. SignIn ability with one of the pre defined default wallets